Yassamin-bagheri/Kasuka_WebPage/README.md

 # Kasuka_WebPage
-A modern a simple webpage build using React, Tailwind CSS and Javascript
+Modern and simple webpage build using React, Tailwind CSS and Javascript